THE AMERICAN COUNCIL OF THE BLIND OF MINNESOTA

-The Minneapolis Blind Bowlers will continue their season on Saturday, January 13th, at Memory Lanes, 2520 26th Avenue South, in Minneapolis.
+The Minneapolis Blind Bowlers will continue their season on Saturday, September 8th, at Memory Lanes, 2520 26th Avenue South, in Minneapolis.
 Call Linda at (952)-888-6783 for more information.

 The Blind Computer Users meet on the third Saturday of the month from 1:00 to 3:00 P. M. at the Minneapolis Central Library, 300 Nicollet Mall in Minneapolis.
 Call Bill Herzog at (612) 408-9415 for more information.

-Fellowship of the Blind meets for a meal and religious discussion on the third Saturday of the month from 12:00 to 2:00 P. M. at Faith Lutheran Church, 3430 51st Street East, in Minneapolis.
+Fellowship of the Blind meets for a meal and religious discussion on the second Saturday of the month from 12:00 to 2:00 P. M. at Faith Lutheran Church, 3430 51st Street East, in Minneapolis.
 Call Joyce at (612-729-5463 for more information.

 The United Blind will next meet on Saturday, October 5, 2018 at Elsie's Restaurant, 720 Marshall St NE, Minneapolis, MN from 10:45am to 2:45pm.